GUELPH CIVIC ADMINISTRATION CENTRE

 DESIGN LEADERSHIP: Michael Poitras,

-Partner-in-Charge of Design
+Partner-in-Charge of Design (Adamson)

-COMPETITION: Open Design Competition – First Place
+COMPETITION: First Place

 CLIENT: City of Guelph